 RefundYourSOL is one of the older rent recovery tools on Solana.

-Fee structure: RefundYourSOL charges a 15% fee.
+Fee structure: RefundYourSOL charges a 15% base fee.
 On a 1 SOL recovery, you keep 0.85 SOL.

-Security model: RefundYourSOL uses a server-assisted model where some transaction construction happens on their backend.
-This means your wallet data passes through their servers during the recovery process.
+Security model: RefundYourSOL appears to use an API-assisted (client-side signing) model where some transaction construction may happen on their backend.
+This means your wallet data may be processed by external infrastructure during the recovery process.

 User experience: The interface is functional.
 Account scanning involves server round-trips which take a few extra seconds compared to client-side tools.

-Fee structure: SolRefunds charges a flat 20% fee on recovered SOL.
+Fee structure: 20% of recovered SOL.
 On a 1 SOL recovery, you keep 0.80 SOL.
+At this rate, you pay over 10x what SolRecover charges for the same service.

 |---|---|---|---|---|